 ABCSmartCookies.com—ABC’s website with valuable programming information and online marketing for girls

-Booth Sale Coordinator (BSC)—coordinates and supervises all arrangements for booth sites within a service unit or association.
+Booth Sale Coordinator (BSC)—coordinates and supervises all arrangements for booth sites within a service unit.

 Cookie Cupboard or Jar—a place where additional product is made available for troops.
 All cupboards and Jars are run by volunteers.
 A Cookie Jar is open 1—3 weeks.
 Cupboards are open 3—6 weeks.

-Cookie Dough—a card worth a certain dollar amount that can be used for any Girl Scouts of Orange County Resident or Day Camp, GSOC, Service Unit or Association event, approved Troop/Group travel, or for items purchased at the Girl Scout Shop in Irvine or Seal Beach.
+Cookie Dough—a card worth a certain dollar amount that can be used for any Girl Scouts of Orange County Resident or Day Camp, GSOC or Service Unit event, approved Troop/Group travel, or for items purchased at the Girl Scout Shop in Irvine and gold award and Lifetime Memberships.

-Cookie Share—a Girl Scout community service project that allows girls the opportunity to participate by selling virtual “Cookie Share” cookies that are distributed to our men and women serving our country and local food banks.
-See page 5 of the Troop Plan Book for more inforamtion.
+Cookie Share—a Girl Scout community service project that allows girls the opportunity to participate by selling virtual “Cookie Share” cookies that are distributed to the military and local food banks.
+See GSCookiesETC.org for more information.

 Damaged Product Report—form used to report damaged product.